-“The Thinker” by Auguste Rodin was originally conceived for his monumental bronze portal entitled “The Gates of Hell” (1880-1917).
-The figure was intended to represent Italian poet Dante pondering “The Divine Comedy”, his epic classic of Paradise and Inferno.
-Initially, this masterpiece had several other names including “The Poet.”
+“The Thinker” by Auguste Rodin was initially conceived for his monumental bronze portal entitled “The Gates of Hell” (1880-1917).
+The figure was intended to represent Italian poet Dante pondering “The Divine Comedy,” his epic classic of Paradise and Inferno.
+Initially, this masterpiece had several other names, including “The Poet.”

-In 1889, Rodin exhibited this sculpture independently of The Gates, giving it the title “The Thinker” and in 1902 he embarked on this larger version.
-Consequently, it has since become one of his most recognised masterpieces and is usually placed on a stone pedestal.
+In 1889, Rodin exhibited this sculpture independently of The Gates, giving it the title “The Thinker,” and in 1902, he embarked on this larger version.
+Consequently, it has since become one of his most recognized masterpieces and is usually placed on a stone pedestal.
 The nude male figure is sitting on a rock with his chin resting on one hand, deep in thought.
 The image is often used as an image to represent philosophy.

 There are many sculptures of the “The Thinker” in museums around the world., examples include:

 - “The Thinker” at the Legion of Honor, San Francisco

 - “The Thinker” at the Rodin Museum, Philadelphia

 - “The Thinker” at the Cleveland Museum of Art

 - “The Thinker” at the Rodin Museum, Philadelphia (Full Size)

 Importantly, there are about twenty-eight of the large or full-size castings, where the figure is about 186 centimeters (73 in) high, though not all were made during Rodin’s lifetime or under his supervision.
 Also, there are various other versions, several in plaster, studies, and posthumous castings, in a range of sizes.
 The Rodin Museum in Philadelphia, USA, has a large-sized and medium-sized version.